 This Spaetzle recipe is probably the most traditional one in Germany.
 It is an authentic Swabian Spaetzle recipe.
-Usually made by hand, but in this recipe, I will show you how to use a stand mixer to make the spaetzle easy and fast.
+Usually made by hand, but in this recipe, I will show you how to use a stand mixer to make homemade spaetzle easy and fast.

 Spätzle or Spaetzle are homemade German pasta who originated in Southern Germany in the Swabian region.

 Initially Spätzle originated from Swabia and it was a popular meal among farmers.
 This was due to the fact that flour, eggs and water were always available.
 Originally seen as a meal for poor people, over the centuries Spätzle developed into a nationally loved dish.

 Though the first mention of the “Swabian national dish” is only found coming from 1725, paintings dating back to the medieval ages depict Swabians eating Spätzle.

 It is uncertain how Spätzle got its name.
 The linguistic origin is unknown, but heavily disputed.

 Even though many people outside of Germany refer to Spaetzle as tiny dumplings, no German would ever agree.
 Germans define Spätzle as “Teigwaren” which would be translated to “pasta” in English.

 Differing from pasta, which is dried first, the spaetzle dough is dripped into the simmering water with a spaetzle press or scraped from a special spaetzle board.

 Listen to this audio file to hear how to say "Spätzle" in German.

 How to make Swabian Style German Spaetzle from Scratch?